zladx/zladx.github.io/_posts/2023-03-29-links-awakening-disassembly-progress-report-part-13.md

 draft: true
 ---

-After a solid two-years hiatus, here's a new progress report for the Zelda: Link’s Awakening disassembly!
+After a solid two-year hiatus, here's a new progress report for the Zelda: Link’s Awakening disassembly!
 Here we’ll cover the changes that happened in the past two years.

 ## ✨ New contributors